gulfiliz/gulfiliz.github.io/_posts/2025-07-13-crisis-in-physics.md

 **Quantum Darwinism tests:**

-Zurek's quantum Darwinism —
+Zurek's quantum Darwinism,
-the emergence of classical reality through environmental redundancy — has been tested in small quantum systems.
+the emergence of classical reality through environmental redundancy, has been tested in small quantum systems.

 Results: qualitative support, not conclusive.